ministryofjustice/security-guidance/intranet/end-or-change-of-employment.md

 A downloadable version of the "End or change of employment" document is available [here](./gs/end-or-change-of-employment.docx).

-##Contacts
+##Contact details

-For any further questions relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk), or for security advice, contact the [Cyber Assistance Team](mailto:CyberConsultancy@digital.justice.gov.uk).
+For any further questions relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk), or for security advice, contact the Cyber Assistance Team [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk).

 ---